vksvicky/Audientia/Documentation/05-roadmap-and-testing-strategy.md

 - [x] **Built** - CI/CD pipeline
 - [x] **Built** - Test fixtures infrastructure

-**Not Yet Built:**
+- **Not Yet Built / Not Integrated in UI:**
-- [ ] Complete library management UI (partial: scanning, indexing, search, statistics backend implemented)
+  - [ ] Complete library management UI (backend scanners/indexers exist but no user-facing browser, import, or search).
-- [ ] Complete metadata extraction (partial: tag parsing for ID3v2, Vorbis Comments, MP4 implemented; artwork extraction, metadata normalization pending)
+  - [ ] Metadata extraction polish (artwork extraction, normalization) and any surfaces that expose those results.
-- [ ] Playlist management UI (partial: playlist browser and ViewModel implemented with TDD/BDD tests; playlist editor, smart playlist rule builder, drag-and-drop reordering pending)
+  - [ ] Playlist management UI (browser/editor/rule builder views are not connected to `ContentView`).
-- [ ] DSP features (partial: audio gain, normalization, EQ, ReplayGain, crossfade, visualizer feed implemented; plugin-based visualizer UI pending)
+  - [ ] DSP feature surfaces (EQ, normalization, ReplayGain, visualizers) – view files exist but are not reachable in the running app.
-- [x] Device sync - **✅ Feature 4.1 complete: Persistent job queue (SQLite), migration support, production connectors (USB/MTP/SMB), device configuration wizard UI, dedicated conflict resolution UI, physical device harness, full-device integration tests.
-All components follow TDD/BDD practices with comprehensive Right-BICEP test coverage.**
+  - [x] Device sync – **✅ Feature 4.1 backend + UI exists and is the only surfaced workflow today.**
-- [x] Transcoding - **✅ Feature 4.2 complete: FFmpeg wrapper, transcode engine, profile system, quality presets, background transcoding queue, UI integration (settings and progress views), DeviceSyncManager integration.
-All components follow TDD/BDD practices with comprehensive Right-BICEP test coverage.**
+  - [x] Transcoding – **✅ Feature 4.2 backend/UI exists but still assumes a connected device.**
-- [x] Build & Distribution System - **✅ Complete build script system with 4 build configurations (universal/silicon, with/without libraries), automated DMG creation, dependency checking system (pre-installation script, runtime checker, first-launch checks), installation instructions, and comprehensive documentation.
-All build scripts support optional DMG creation and include dependency verification tools.**
+  - [x] Build & Distribution System – **✅ Scripts and docs match reality.**
-- [x] ML Classification & Recommendations - **✅ Feature 5.2 complete: Core ML model integration (CoreMLClassifier with full prediction pipeline), audio feature extraction (AVFoundationFeatureExtractor with spectral features), genre/mood classification, embedding generation, similarity calculation (SimilarityEngine), recommendation engine (similarity-based, history-based, context-aware with ListeningHistoryProtocol).
-All components follow TDD/BDD practices with comprehensive Right-BICEP test coverage.
-Ready for Core ML model integration (models need to be added to Resources folder).**
+  - [x] ML Classification & Recommendations – **✅ Backend complete; UI hooks pending exposure.**
-- [ ] Enhanced UI & Settings Management - **Feature 5.3: MediaMonkey-style multi-pane layout, enhanced library browser, settings persistence, theme management, window state management.
-Pending implementation.**
+  - [ ] Enhanced UI & Settings Management – **Feature 5.3 backends are ready, settings views exist, but nothing is wired into the macOS Settings menu or main window.**
   - [ ] Plugin system (including audio visualizer plugins)

 ---